tonylai2022/eth_backtest_analysis_sample/README.md

 # eth_backtest_analysis_sample

-This is a data analytics project to backtest the strategy of trading Crypto using Python, Biannce API and Glassnode API.
+This is a data analytics project to backtest the strategy of trading Crypto using Python, Binance API and Glassnode API.

 ## Step 1 - Define the question